Chowdhury-Anik/hire-aports-team/README.md

 ## Welcome to sports team building portal

 # World Sports
-This is team expoloring website where user can find their favorite club and can choose a team to know more about.User can User and device friendly design with the responsive technology could be change the mindset of a users.
+This is a team exploring website where user can find their favorite club and can choose a team to know more about.
+User can User and device friendly design with responsive technology could change the mindset of a user.

 ## Features